AdvdLaar/Bobcat300-TTN/README.md

 * ✅ Nothing is written to the internal eMMC
 * ✅ Converts the G285 into a TTN LoRaWAN gateway
 * ✅ Uses Semtech UDP Packet Forwarder
-* ✅ Automatic Gateway EUI detection
+* ✅ Automatic Gateway EUI generation from Ethernet MAC address
 * ✅ Docker based gateway operation
 * ✅ Safe and reversible installation
 * 🟡 Basic Station support planned